Flavors: Vanilla, Chocolate

 Each section has a score out of 25.

-You can see how ON compares to other vegan powders using the comparison table on this page.
+You can see how ON compares to other top vegan protein powders here.

 While a protein powder can provide nutrition like vitamins and minerals, the only thing that really matters is protein content.